tbjgolden/synapse-design-language/README.md

 > Synapses are the _'bridge'_ between the heart (design) and the head (development).

-It is a shared standardized design language that designers can create and developers can make sense of.
+Shared standardized design language which designers can create and developers can understand.

 -----